-The permeability of concrete is referred to the amount of water that rises through the concrete, which is the ability of concrete to resist penetration of any substance that enters the concrete matrix, the concrete has pores that can allow these substances to enter or depart.
+Permeability of concrete is a measure of the amount of water, air, and other substances that rise through concrete, which is the ability of concrete to resist the penetration of any substance that enters the concrete matrix, the concrete has pores that can allow these substances to enter or depart.

 Concrete has small pores whose diameter varies from 0.01 to 10 μm in cement pastes whereas it may be between 1 mm to 10 mm when the cement paste is placed on the aggregate.

 The commonly used methods for testing the permeability of concrete include water permeability, air permeability, soaking chlorine pools and electric quantity.

 - Permeability controls the rate of moisture penetration.

 - Also, if the permeability is high, the water-tightness will be less.